davinaleong/proj-image-slider/README.md

 | Vertical Slider                                   | `data-vertical="true"`                                      |
 | Vertical Orientation with Alt Navigation Position | `slider-alt-navigation-position` and `data-vertical="true"` |

+Refresh the page if the slides do not scroll properly.

 ## Getting Started

 1. Fork this repo